 Online Documentation for SQL Manager for PostgreSQL

-Changing fields order
+Changing columns order

-NB: Since PostgreSQL server does not have a native command for reordering table fields, this operation is implemented in SQL Manager for PostgreSQL by generating the script according to which the data of the original table are copied into a temporary table, then the original table is dropped, and a new table with the same name but having the newly specified order of fields is created, and afterwards all the data are copied from the temporary table into the new one.
+NB: Since PostgreSQL server does not have a native command for reordering table columns, this operation is implemented in SQL Manager for PostgreSQL by generating the script according to which the data of the original table are copied into a temporary table, then the original table is dropped, and a new table with the same name but having the newly specified order of columns is created, and afterwards all the data are copied from the temporary table into the new one.

 By default, before the Reorder Columns dialog is opened, a warning window is displayed.
-Use the Operations by recreating drop-down list to specify whether the Reorder Fields operation will be available after the current operation is performed:
+Use the Operations by recreating drop-down list to specify whether the Reorder Columns operation will be available after the current operation is performed:

 Enabled - such operation will be performed without warnings;

 Enabled, show warning - the warning window will appear if the operation requires table recreation;

 The columns are displayed in the Column name list in the current order.

 To change the columns order, use the buttons or drag-and-drop operations within the list.
 Click the OK button to view the modification script in the Changing Metadata window and apply changes.